This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Es gibt in der letzten und höchsten Instanz gar kein andres Sein als Wollen.
 Wollen is Ursein, und auf dieses allein passen alle Prädikate desselben: Grundlosigkiet, Ewigkeit, Unabhängigkeit von der Zeit, Selbstbejahung.
 Die ganze Philosophie strebt nur dahin, diesen höchsten Ausdruck zu finden.

-[Über das Wesen der menschlichen Freiheit, VII 350]
+[Über das Wesen der menschlichen Freiheit, VII 350](In the ultimate and highest instance, there is no other being than willing.
+Willing is primary being, and to this alone are all its predicates applied: groundlessness, eternity, independence of time, self-affirmation.
+The whole philosophy strives to find this highest expression.)

 The Romantic concept of the will shows already clear signs of the panpsychist meaning it will adopt in Schopenhauer's philosophy.